-Having fulfilled their obligation to obtain information provided in chapter 3, section 4, subsection 3, obliged entities shall, without delay, report any suspicious transaction or suspected terrorist financing to the Financial Intelligence Unit referred to in the Act on the Financial Intelligence Unit (445/2017).
-A suspicious transaction report shall be submitted irrespective of whether a customer relationship has been established or refused, and of whether the transaction has been carried out, suspended or refused.
-(406/2018)
+Having fulfilled their obligation to obtain information provided in chapter 3, section 4, subsection 3, obliged entities shall, without delay, report any suspicious transaction to the Financial Intelligence Unit referred to in the Act on the Financial Intelligence Unit.
+A suspicious transaction report shall be submitted irrespective of whether a customer relationship has been established or refused, or whether the transaction has been carried out, suspended or refused.
+(444/2023)